jiayuww/jiayuww.github.io/_pages/about.md

 I'm always happy to discuss research, answer questions, or just chat!
 Feel free to reach out through my socials (see RHS →).

 Outside of research, I love playing tennis🎾 and try to get on the court as often as I can—usually 4–5 times a week.

+<span style="color:red;">I am currently on the 2025–2026 job market!
+Feel free to reach out if you think there might be a good fit!</span>